isovector/reasonablypolymorphic.com/wip/eff.markdown

 for a few years now, but my understanding is that people are *still* unraveling this mess of spaghetti.

 http://magnus.therning.org/posts/2019-02-02-000-the-readert-design-pattern-or-tagless-final-.html

+## Understanding Freer Monads

+Traditional monad stacks can be understood as "a small, established toolbox for side effects."
+You say "I want some state, so I will add a `StateT` transformer," with the understanding that *this state is isomorphic to `s -> (s, a)`.* That means it only ever does *local state.*

+I'd suggest we instead think about freer monads as "implementation mix-ins."
+You say "I want some state, so I will add a `State` capability."
+The crucial difference is that this thing *isn't* just `s -> (s, a)`.
+It might run locally, but it also might write to a database.
+Or it might issue `GET` and `POST` HTTP requests.
+Who knows?
+Who cares?

+Most of the people reading the code, most of the time, don't actually care what are the semantics behind the state.
+Those semantics are implementation details, interesting only to the people who care about the implementation.
+If you're tracing a program flow, and *aren't* interested in the database side of things, it's a lot nicer to not need to wade through a bunch of irrelevant database code.

+In short, freer monads let you separate the high-level "what am I trying to do" from the low-level "how to actually do it."

 ## What Are Freer Monads?